 - Martyn Cornell’s ‘Zythophile’ blog is a great place to go for long-form, ludicrously-informative, charmingly-grumpy writing about the history of beer — which hugely distinguishes itself by actually giving a damn about history, and not letting myth and nonsense stand.

-- The Beer Project is the work of Jed Soane — someone else who makes me want a flasher camera — and is a great collection of photos documenting the New Zealand craft brewing scene as it grows.
+- The Beer Project is the work of Jed Soane — someone who always makes me want a flasher camera and more using-it know-how — and is a great collection of photos documenting the New Zealand craft brewing scene as it grows.